Lake Leelanau dives back into volleyball

 That changes this year.

-The Eagles haven't had a team since the 1970s.
-Alissa Bunk takes control of the fledgling program.
+The Eagles haven’t had a team since the 1970s.
+Alissa Bunek takes control of the fledgling program.

 “This was a long-term project for my predecessor, Teresa Szur,” St. Mary athletic director Nick Papes said.
 “She got the legs for it. ...
 We’re blessed to get such a fine athlete and contributor in the Lake Leelanau community to add her to the coaching staff.”